Extra, Extra, Read All About It

 Myth Four: People are going BLIND from LASIK.

 This is probably the craziest idea we’ve heard yet!
-There is a natural fear when it comes to procedures on the eyes, and obviously going blind is the worst scenario imaginable.
-The truth is that there has NEVER been a reported incident of someone going blind from a LASIK procedure.
+There is a natural fear when it comes to surgery on the eyes, and obviously going blind is the worst scenario imaginable.
+The truth is that there has NEVER been a reported incident of someone going blind from LASIK surgery.
 On the contrary, LASIK has a 96% satisfaction rate with those who have had the surgery.
 It is safe, and it is effective.

 Did we bust the myths?
 As with any medical procedure, you should do your research before considering LASIK.
 We have staff ready to assist in answering your questions, and there are great resources on our website to help you make your decision!
 Contact us today to schedule your free consultation and let’s get your vision corrected, safely, today!